mgamble1023/SleepInvestigatoR/README.md

 Now put your cursor in front of the 'SleepInvestigatoR' function and hit run.
 This will load the function into R so you can use it (this will take a few seconds to complete).

+`SleepInvestigatoR()`

 Once loaded you can now type into your console: 'SleepInvestigatoR('User determined parameters')' and hit enter to run the function.
-See below for parameter options.
+See below for parameter options and an example with basic parameters.

 ## Parameter options